How to Configure APM Sampling¶

 Warning

-Application performance sampling is based on traces.
-If there are 100 traces and the sampling rate is set to 5%, then 5% of these traces will be randomly sampled, meaning 5 traces and all their Spans will be reported to the Guance workspace.
+APM sampling is based on traces.
+If there are 100 traces and the sampling rate is set to 5%, it will randomly collect 5% of them, meaning 5 traces and all their underlying Spans are randomly reported to the Guance workspace.

 Further Reading¶

-- The above method configures the sampling rate for application performance monitoring via client-side settings.
-Alternatively, you can directly configure the sampling rate through DataKit by enabling sampling in the application performance collector configuration.
+- The above method configures the APM sampling rate on the client side.
+Alternatively, you can configure the sampling rate directly through DataKit by enabling the sampling option in the APM collector configuration.

 ## sampling_rate used to set global sampling rate.